Skip to main content

 Complete checkout

 Once on the checkout page, the customer can review their subscription details and enter their billing information.
-They will then be required enter their payment details, based on the allowed payment methods configured on their Hyperline page.
+They will then be required to enter their payment details, based on the allowed payment methods configured on their Hyperline page.
 You can enable credit card, direct debit, bank transfer, or any combination of these options.

 The emails sent for checkout created and checkout completed can be disabled in settings > emails > automated emails.